bkidwell/rdiff-backup-ubuntu-portable/README.md

 ## Using the Portable rdiff-backup in Server Mode

 If your target system is a shared web host like DreamHost, you probably don't have `~/bin` in the `$PATH` environment variable for "non-interactive" shells.
-To use your remote `rdiff-backup` in "server" mode, you must specify a command line invocation on the client.
+To use your remote `rdiff-backup` in "server" mode, you must specify the "remote-schema" command line option so that the client knows where to run the server script from.

 For example, if you want to use `rdiff-backup` to login to `HOST` as `FOO` and backup the `/BAR.com` folder, use the following command line on the client: